The Critical Difference Between Conflict Styles And Conflict Skills

 People have different ways of dealing with conflict.
 The five conflict styles identified by the Thomas-Kilmann Conflict Mode Instrument are: collaborating, competing, avoiding, accommodating, and compromising.
 According to this model, each style has pros and cons, and problems arise if we overuse one style or don’t recognize which style is right for a current situation.

-If you are looking to improve how your leaders deal with conflict, awareness of their “style” is much less important than learning actual skills and strategies to walk into any conflict situation and use that energy to generate positive outcomes.
-Are you training your leaders in conflict negotiation competencies?
+If you want to improve how your leaders deal with conflict, equip them with real skills and strategies to walk into any conflict situation and use that energy to generate positive outcomes.

 Copyright Next Element Consulting, LLC 2021